atteeela/image-process/README.md

 An image processing service that includes many basic and more advanced image manipulation functions.

 ## Usage
-* Look at the `service.idl` file to see what functions are available, friend.
+* Look at the API (defined in `api.idl`) to see what functions are available, friend.